 The most common cause of heel pain is plantar fascitis.
 The plantar fascia is a broad band of tissue that runs along the bottom of the foot.
 When this band of tissue is damaged due to biomechanical reasons or inappropriate running shoes then the tissue can become inflamed or even tear at the heel bone.
 This can be very painful and can result in a total cessation of runningt.

-As stated above, if biomechanical complaints such as over pronation exist during running then this can lead to planter fascitis and heel pain.
+As stated above, if biomechanical complaints such as over pronation exist during running then this can lead to planter fascitis.
 Over pronation occurs when there is excessive mobility in the sab-taler joint of the foot which causes hyper mobility of the foot.
 Conditions such as flat feet can also cause over pronation.
 This increased mobility adversely affects all the muscles in the foot and can even affect the lower leg, upper leg and cause back pain.
 The mechanical imbalance is highlighted during running due to the increased forces being applied to the body

 Runners often complain that the pain increases when they enter the toe off phase of the running cycle as this stretches the muscle away from the heel bone.
 Apart from over pronation, other causes of planter fascitis are a change of running shoes, dramatic increases in speed work, hill work and mileage.

 Sprinters and marathon runners can sometimes experience a plantar fascia rupture.
 This occurs due to the predisposing factors accompanied with abrupt forces being applied to the heel.
 A runner may experience a sudden intense pain in the heel area.
 This will result in a non-weight bearing cast being applied to the runner for 1-3 weeks with full recovery in 12 weeks.